 - You want to have only one implementation for all devices.

 - The main use case is choosing one item from a very small number of items with no additional details.
 A select or combo box might be more appropriate.

 - The main use case is choosing one out of several items with only a few details per item.
 A list might be more appropriate.
+Examples include the list in a list-detail scenario or an attachment list.
 Pay attention to the layout of the list item to ensure that it has a pleasant appearance.
-Examples include the master list and the attachment list.

 - You cannot provide an analytical binding on the technical side.
 In this case, a grid table will do the work.
-Note that the grid table provides only one level of grouping, no aggregation options, and is also not responsive.
+However, please note that the grid table doesn’t provide grouping, aggregation options, and is not responsive.

 - Data needs to be structured in a hierarchical manner.
 In this case, a tree table might be more appropriate.
 Although the analytical table can have several grouping levels, it is not as flexible when nodes at several levels contain children.
 Note that neither the tree table nor the analytical table are responsive.
 You will need to take an adaptive approach by offering an additional UI for smartphones and tablets.